-(a) The Security Documents are effective to create in favor of the Collateral Administrative Agent, for the benefit of the Lenders, the security interests in the Collateral purported to be created thereby, with such priority and perfected as provided in the Loan Documents.
+(a) The Security Documents are effective to create in favor of the Collateral Administrative Agent, for the benefit

 - (b) Schedule 4.19(a) lists all Aircraft Assets and all Aircraft Asset Leases owned by the Borrower or any Subsidiary. - (c) Schedule 4.19(b) lists each location at which the Borrower or any Subsidiary maintains or stores Eligible Equipment (other than any such Equipment subject to an Aircraft Asset Lease) or Eligible Inventory having a aggregate value at any one location of in excess of \$1,000,000. - (d) Schedule 4.19(c) lists each bank account or investment account maintained by the Borrower or any of its Subsidiaries; - (e) Schedule 4.19(d) lists all Intellectual Property owned by the Borrower or any of its Subsidiaries. - (f) Notwithstanding the foregoing provisions of this Section 4.19, no representation is made under this Section 4 as to any Exempted Property. - 4.20 Solvency.
 The Borrower and each Subsidiary thereof is Solvent. - 4.21 Certain Documents.
 The Borrower has delivered to the Administrative Agent a complete and correct copy of the Acquisition Documentation, including any amendments, supplements or modifications with respect to any of the foregoing. - 4.22 Employment Arrangements.
 The Borrower has delivered to the Administrative Agent a complete and correct copy of all employment contracts to which the Borrower is a party, a list of which is on Schedule 4.22.